Are you researching about the West African Viper?

 Are you looking for more information on this particular type of snake?

 Do you want to know whether this snake is different from other vipers and whether it has any unique features?

 If you are looking for any information regarding the West African Viper, this article can help you out with that.
 Today we are taking a look at this snake in particular, and also trying to understand how it is different from other bush vipers.

 We will also take a look at some of its unique features and also go through a few images that can make it easier for you to spot and identify this snake.
 So, if any of this can help you with the information you are looking for, do read on.

-What sets a West African bush viper apart from other bush vipers?
+What sets this bush viper apart from other bush vipers?

 - This particular snake is only found in the forest areas of West Africa, and hence the name.

 - Also, it does not have any types of subspecies.

 - Yet another very prominent feature that can be seen on this particular type of snake is the presence of very rough scales on the back.

 - Unlike the other bush vipers, the West African viper does not make any kind of hissing sound.